mattrobball/course_website/syllabus.md

 - If you plan to submit handwritten assignments, a scanning device such as a smartphone with the Microsoft Office Lens app.

-- The main hub for this course is the Microsoft Teams team [COTEAM-BALLARMR-MATH-544-H01-FALL-2021](https://teams.microsoft.com/l/channel/19%3aJgLzdLZpFCbmrJptHxrA2E7bvjwXsxJFPmFdJmn1-CI1%40thread.tacv2/General?groupId=5ff176b0-5dbd-44cb-a436-ec0c668e897e&tenantId=4b2a4b19-d135-420e-8bb2-b1cd238998cc) run through UofSC’s Microsoft Teams account.
+- The main hub for this course is the Microsoft Teams[team]({{ site.teams_url }}) run through UofSC’s Microsoft Teams account.
 To access the team for the first time on your desktop/laptop, you can use the join link including in your welcome email.

 - We will be using a computer algebra system called [Sage](https://www.sagemath.org/) to aid our learning.
 It blows your graphing calculator out of the water and is ideally suited to STEM work.
 Built as a super-set of the popular programming language [Python](https://www.python.org/), Sage skills will translate into Python skills.
 There are three main ways to access Sage:
     - [SageMathCell](https://sagecell.sagemath.org/) is ideal for a computation involving a few lines.